-The nonstick coating works well, but you have to be careful with budget cookware and their coatings.
+The nonstick coating works well, but you must be careful with budget cookware when it comes to coatings.
 The heavy gauge aluminum helps give the pots and pans a sturdy feel, but it’s not going to be able to take abuse from utensils or high temperatures.

-Given the limited lifespan of non-stick pans, this budget set may be the best choice for someone who has just moved out on their own for the first time or someone who has a tight budget.
+Given the limited lifespan of non-stick pans, this budget set may be the best choice for someone who has just moved out on their own for the first time or really needs to keep those purse strings tight.

-- Beautiful porcelain exteriors are available in a variety of colors
+- Beautiful porcelain exteriors available in a variety of colors

 - Soft, heat-resistant handles

-Like all non-stick coats, it does have a shelf life.
-How long your non-stick coating will last will depend on how you use and care for it.
+Like all nonstick coats, it does have a shelf life.
+How long your coating lasts will depend on how you use and care for it.
 Realistically, you might have to replace a set like this in a year or two.